bocodigitalmedia/boco-amqp/README.md

     assert = require 'assert'
     tests = []

-# Connection
+# Usage

+## Connecting to the broker

-Pass in an [AMQP URI] to the `connect` method to get a new connection:
+Pass in an [AMQP URI] to the `connect` method to get a new connection.
+You will likely use one connection per app, and multiple channels (see below).

     connection = BocoAMQP.connect "amqp://localhost"

-# Channels

-Create a channel using your connection as follows:
+## Creating channels

+Channels are used for communication to the broker via the connection.
+All of the AMQP methods are performed over channels.
+For more information on channels, check out the [AMQP Concepts] page on RabbitMQ's site.

     channel = connection.createChannel()

-## Confirmation Channel

-A confirmation channel will ack/nack the `publish` and `sendToQueue` methods using the [confirmation mode] extension.

-This channel type is best suited for producing important messages.
+Create a channel in [confirmation mode] by passing in the `confirmationMode` flag in the options hash:

     confirmChannel = connection.createChannel confirmationMode: true

-# Schemas
+## Defining a schema

 Schemas model the definitions for exchanges and queues.

     schema = new BocoAMQP.Schema()

-## Defining An Exchange
+## Defining exchanges

-Pass in the name and type of the exchange to the `defineExchange` method:
+Defining exchanges is easy.
+Just pass in the `name` and `type` followed by an optional `options` hash.

-    exchange = schema.defineExchange "x-dead-letter", "fanout"
+    schema.defineExchange "x-dead-letter", "fanout"

-    assert.equal "x-dead-letter", exchange.name
-    assert.equal "fanout", exchange.type

-### Default Options

-If you do not pass in the options for the exchange, defaults will be set automatically:

-    options = exchange.options
-    assert.equal false, options.durable
-    assert.equal false, options.internal
-    assert.equal false, options.autoDelete
-    assert.equal undefined, options.alternateExchange

-### Defining an Exchange With Options

-Pass in an object as the last parameter to set options for the exchange:

-    exchange = schema.defineExchange "x-user-messages", "direct",
+    schema.defineExchange "x-user-messages", "direct",
       durable: true
       alternateExchange: "x-dead-letter"

-    options = exchange.options
-    assert.equal true, options.durable
-    assert.equal "x-dead-letter", options.alternateExchange

-## Defining Queues
+## Defining queues

-Pass in the name of the queue to the `defineQueue` method.
+Define a queue by passing in the `name` and an optional `options` hash.

     queue = schema.defineQueue "q-with-defaults"

-### Default Options

-If you do not pass in options for the queue, defaults will be set automatically:

-    options = queue.options
-    assert.equal false, options.durable
-    assert.equal false, options.autoDelete
-    assert.equal false, options.exclusive
-    assert.equal undefined, options.arguments

-### Defining a Queue With Options

-Pass in an object as the last parameter to set options for the queue:

     queue = schema.defineQueue "q-users-john",
       durable: true